indieopensource/enterprise-ready-supplement/terms.md

 ## <a id="Deal_Details"></a>Deal Details

-The _Proposal_ must identify:
+1. The _Proposal_ must identify:

     1.  the _Developer_

     2.  whether the _Developer_ is an individual or a company

     3.  the _Company_

     4.  the **Software** the license covers

     5.  the **License Fee** for the license

+2. The _Proposal_ may identify:

-6.  the **Payment Method** _Company_ will use to pay the _License Fee_, or if the _Proposal_ doesn't say, bank-to-bank transfer, such as FedWire, ACH, SEPA, or SWIFT, if possible, and otherwise a common electronic payment system, such as PayPal, Stripe, or Square Cash
+    1.  the **Payment Method** _Company_ will use to pay the _License Fee_, which by default is bank-to-bank transfer, such as FedWire, ACH, SEPA, or SWIFT, if possible, and otherwise a common electronic payment system, such as PayPal, Stripe, or Square Cash

-7.  the **Term** of the license, or if the _Proposal_ doesn't say, six calendar months
+    2.  the **Term** of the license, six calendar months by default

 ## <a id="Supplementary_License"></a>Supplementary License